winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

   "version": "1",
   "pinned": {
     "tf-aws": {
-      // The original logical path to the resource.
-These will only be leaves of the resource tree "/root/CoolBucket": {
+      // The original physical/platform path to the resource.
+      // These will only be leaves of the resource tree "aws_s3_bucket.CoolBucket": {
         // These attributes have platform-specific values and only make sense in that context.
         // The keys however are platform-agnostic.

-        // a string to identify the resource.
-Often matches the id but this value is platform-specific.
-        "uniqueId": "CoolBucket",

-        // The platform type of the resource.
-Together with uniqueId, this must uniquely identify the resource.
-        "type": "aws_s3_bucket",

-        // The logical path to the resource.
-If moved this can be updated.
-        "path": "/root/CoolBucket",
+        // The type where this leaf resource is defined "fqn": "@cdktf/provider-aws.s3bucket.S3Bucket",

-        // The resulting attributes of the resource.
+        // The final attributes of the resource, added automatically to the pinfile
         // Data provided here will overwrite the resource's attributes.
-        // e.g. For terraform this is effectively an escape hatch for the user write their own.
         "attributes": {
-          "name": "cool-bucket",
+          "bucket_prefix": "coolbucket-c87e9a4d-",
+          "force_destroy": false
         }
       }
     }